billdueber/marc_alephsequential/README.md

 * You can't have an embedded '$$' in a data field's value, because it will be interpreted as the start of a new subfield. '$$' isn't super common as a typo, but I've seen it.

-## Parse errors and workarounds
+## Parse errors and automatic workarounds

 * Lines that don't start with a nine-digit id will be assumed to be a part of the previous line that has an illegal spurious newline.
 The newline will be removed and all put back together again.
 If there is no "previous line" because it's the first line of the file, throw an error.
-* Any complete record that doesn't include a leader (LDR) will throw an error
+* Any completed record that doesn't include a leader (LDR) will throw an error
 * Datafield values that don't start with '$$' will be logged as an error and assumed that the first set of data should be in subfield $$a